Lower Heyford: Economic and social history

 In the Middle Ages Lower and Upper Heyford had two watermills on the River Cherwell, and one was still in use in 1858.

 There has been a bridge over the River Cherwell between Lower Heyford, Rousham and Steeple Aston since at least 1255.
 The present bridge has nine arches and was noted by the early 16th-century antiquary John Leland.
 In the 1970s Jennifer Sherwood dated part of it to the 13th century, and its north side to either the 15th or 16th century.
 However, English Heritage dates the earliest parts of the present bridge to the 14th century, its alterations to the 17th century and its widening to the 19th century.
 The bridge is a Grade II* listed building and forms an important part of the view from the historic adjacent landscape garden of Rousham House.

 The stretch of the Oxford Canal between Banbury and Tackley was completed in 1787.
 It runs along the Cherwell valley and bounds Lower Heyford village on its north and west sides.
 Coal mined in Leicestershire and Warwickshire was unloaded on Heyford Wharf at Lower Heyford.

-An open field system of farming continued in the parish until 1802 when a land award from a Parliamentary Inclosure Act for the parish was made.
+An open field system of farming continued in the parish until 1802 when a land award from the Lower Heyford and Calcot Inclosure Act 1801 (41 Geo.
+3. (U.K.) c.
+71 Pr.) was made.

 In 1797 the road between Bicester and Enstone was made into a turnpike.
 Lower Heyford had two toll-gates: one at Heyford Bridge and the other at the east end of the village.
 The road was disturnpiked in 1876, is now the B4030 road and Heyford Bridge continues to carry its traffic.

 Heyford Wharf sent coal via the turnpike road to Bicester until 1850, when the Buckinghamshire Railway linked Bicester Town to Bletchley on the London & North Western Railway.

 Construction of the Oxford & Rugby Railway between Oxford and Banbury began in 1845.
 By the time the line opened the Great Western Railway had taken it over.
 In Lower Heyford the railway runs parallel with the canal on the west side.
 The GWR opened Heyford railway station at Lower Heyford in 1850.
 The route is now the Cherwell Valley Line and Heyford station is served by Great Western Railway trains.

 In 1808 Lower Heyford had two dame schools, and by 1833 there were three more formal schools.
 A National School was built in Market Square and opened in 1867.
 The building was extended by the building of an extra classroom in 1894.
 In a reorganisation of schools in 1932, the National School became a junior school and senior pupils from Lower Heyford had to go to Steeple Aston.
 Lower Heyford school became a Church of England controlled school in 1952.
 It closed in 1974 and is now a private house.